jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-12b.md

 The Malikite school had been in Egypt since the times of al-Harith b.
 Miskin, Ibn al-Muyassar, Ibn al-Lahib, Ibn Rashiq, and Ibn Shas.
 245 In Alexandria, it was cultivated by the 'Awf and Sanad families, and by Ibn 'Ata'llah.
 246 I do not know from whom Abu 'Amr b. al-Hajib 247 got his knowledge of the Malikite school, but he lived after the destruction of the 'Ubaydid(-Fatimid) dynasty and the disappearance of 'Alid jurisprudence and after the orthodox Shdf'ite and Malikite jurisprudence had reappeared (in Egypt).

 The Egyptian school followed that of the 'Iraqis.
-Judge 'Abd-al-Wahhab moved from Baghdad to Egypt at the end of the fourth [tenth] century, and the Egyptians studied with him.
-The Malikite school in Egypt had started with al-Harith
+Judge 'Abd-al-Wahhab moved from Baghdad to Egypt at the end of the 10th century.
+The Egyptians studied with him.

-b.
-Miskin, Ibn Muyassar, 234 Ibn al-Lahib, 235 and Ibn Rashiq.
-236 It had remained under cover because of the appearance of the extremist Shi'ah and 'Alid jurisprudence.
-237
+The Malikite school in Egypt had started with al-Harith b.
+Miskin, Ibn Muyassar,  Ibn al-Lahib, and Ibn Rashiq.

+It had remained under cover because of the appearance of the extremist Shi'ah and 'Alid jurisprudence.

 The 'Iraqi school was shunned by the inhabitants of alQayrawan and Spain, because it was far away, its ways of reaching conclusions were obscure, and they knew little about the sources that (the 'Iraqis) used.
 Scholars are (basically) men of independent judgment, even when (their opinion) stands apart (and does not agreewith the general opinion), and they do not blindly believe in tradition, nor do they like to use it as (their) method.

-Therefore, we find that the Maghribis and Spaniards do not accept the opinion of the 'Iraqis, whenever they cannot find a tradition of the imam Malik or one of his companions to support it.
+Therefore, the Maghribis and Spaniards do not accept the opinion of the 'Iraqis, whenever they cannot find a tradition of the imam Malik or one of his companions to support it.

 Later on, the various schools merged with each other.
-In the 12th century, Abu Bakr at-Turtushi 238 traveled from Spain amd settled in Jerusalem.
+In the 12th century, Abu Bakr at-Turtushi traveled from Spain amd settled in Jerusalem.
 The Egyptians and Alexandrians studied with him and took over from him elements of the Spanish school into their own Egyptian school.

 One of his most important followers was the jurist Sanad, the author of the Tiraz, 239 and his companions.

 A number of people studied with them.
-They included the 'Awf family 240 and their followers.
+They included the 'Awf family and their followers.
 Abu 'Amr b. al-Hajib studied with them.
 He was followed by Shihab-ad-din alQarafi.
 241 In this way, there was a continuity (of Maliki teaching) in those times.

 The Shafi'ite school had also been destroyed in Egypt at the time of the 'Alid 'Ubaydid(-Fatimid) 242 dynasty.
 Later on, the work of the Khurasanian Shafi'ite ar-Rafi'i 243 made its appearance with the jurists who renewed the Shafi'ite school.

 In Syria, one of the Shafi'ite champions, Muhyi-ad-din an-Nawawi, made his appearance.

 Later on, the western school of Malikites also took over elements of the 'Iraqi school through ash-Shirimsihi.
 244 He was outstanding in Alexandria as representative of the Western and Egyptian school.

 When the 'Abbasid al-Mustansir, the father of al-Musta' im and son of az-Zahir, built his college in Baghdad, he asked the 'Ubaydid(-Fatimid) caliphs, who at that time were in Cairo, to send him ash Baghdad, (al-Mustansir) appointed him professor in the Mustansiriyah College.

 He remained there until Hulagu took possession of Baghdad in 656 [1258].
 He escaped the fury of the catastrophe and went free.
 He remained living there until he died in the days of Hulagu's son, Ahmad Abagha.